AdobeDocs/experience-manager-65.nl-NL/help/sites-developing/we-retail.md

 title: We.Retail Reference Implementation
 seo-title: We.Retail Reference Implementation
 description: We.Retail is een voorvertoning van een referentie-implementatie die de aanbevolen manier illustreert om een online aanwezigheid in te stellen met AEM
-seo-description: We.Retail is een voorvertoning van een referentie-implementatie die de aanbevolen manier illustreert om een online aanwezigheid in te stellen met AEM
+seo-description: We.Retail is a technology preview of a reference implementation that illustrates the recommended way of setting up an online presence with AEM
 uuid: d8833192-b592-4812-bf9b-bd882e8ee7f0
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES